 An essential safety feature you want to look for is the oxygen depletion sensor (ODS).
 Oxygen depletion sensors monitor oxygen levels in your home and sound an alarm if dangerously low levels of O2 are reached.
-Since vent-free heaters intake oxygen from your room, you can see why monitoring O2 levels with an ODS becomes helpful.
-If the heater doesn’t have an in-built ODS, you’ll need to buy one separately.
+Since blue flame vent-free heaters intake oxygen from your room, you can see why monitoring O2 levels with an ODS becomes helpful.
+If the heater with the thermostat doesn’t have an in-built ODS, you’ll need to buy one separately.

 - Other Safety Features

-Aside from an oxygen depletion sensor, a tremendous vent-free propane heater will have a cool-to-touch surface and automatic shut-off system.
-A cool to touch surface protects you (and the kids and pets) in case you accidentally come in contact with the heater during heating.
-Automatic shut-off, meanwhile, protects the unit against overheating and accidental shorts.
+Aside from an oxygen depletion sensor, a tremendous blue flame vent-free propane heater with the thermostat will have a cool-to-touch surface and automatic shut-off system.
+A cool-to-touch surface protects you (and the kids and pets) in case you accidentally come in contact with the heater during heating.
+Automatic shut-off, meanwhile, protects the propane heater with the thermostat against overheating and accidental shorts.

-Above all, an excellent propane heater is one that has been thoroughly tested and approved by a recognized laboratory.
+Above all, an excellent propane heater with a thermostat is one that has been thoroughly tested and approved by a recognized laboratory.
 Look, especially, for certifications from SAI Global, ETL, and Intertek.

 Safety tips when Using a Vent Free Propane Heater

-We’ve already mentioned the various safety features you need to consider when shopping for a vent free propane heater with thermostat and blower.
+We’ve already mentioned the various safety features you need to consider when shopping for a blue flame vent free propane heater with a thermostat and blower.
 The following are just additional tips to observe for even greater safety to avoid the dangers of ventless propane heaters

 - Always read the manufacturer’s manual and follow the provided instructions on the installation and use of the product.

-- Permanently mounted a licensed gas fitter must only install propane heaters following local regulations.
+- Permanently mounted a licensed natural gas fitter must only install propane heaters following local regulations.

 - Keep children and pets away from gas heaters.
 They should be at least a meter away from the heat source and must be monitored, so they don’t play with the appliance.

-- Keep the heater at least one meter (or about three feet) away from flammable objects, including drapes, clothes, furniture, boxes, and books.
+- Keep the space heater with the thermostat at least one meter (or about three feet) away from flammable objects, including drapes, clothes, furniture, boxes, and books.

-- Vent-free heaters must only be used in rooms with adequate ventilation.
+- Blue flame Vent-free heaters must only be used in rooms with adequate ventilation.
 More importantly, the ventilation must conform to local guidelines.

-- If using a portable propane heater, ensure that the hoses or power cords are tucked away such that they don’t extend through a doorway or across paths within the home.
+- If using a portable propane heater in tiny house, ensure that the hoses or power cords are tucked away such that they don’t extend through a doorway or across paths within the home.